 On waterways, there are no road signs to tell us our location or distance to a destination or the hazards along the way.
 Therefore, safe waters have been marked with buoys and beacons by navigation authorities for hundreds of years.

 Lateral markers indicate the edge of the fairway.
-Standards are set by the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).
+The International Association of Marine Aids sets standards for Navigation and Lighthouse Authorities (IALA).
 The IALA divides the world into two regions:

 A: The rest of the world